56 Different Types of Ants in Louisiana

 The best way to keep these ants out is by sealing off any cracks or holes you might see around your house and yard.

 To get rid of Pheidole metallescens if you already have them in your home, set out bait stations that contain borax powder or diatomaceous earth.
-Put these baits where you know there are ant trails or nests near your house.
+Put these baits where you know ant trails or nests are near your house.

 4. Big Headed Ant

-The Pheidole hyatti, also known as the big-headed ant, is one of many types of ants in Louisiana.
+The Pheidole hyatti, or the big-headed ant, is one of many types of ants in Louisiana.

 It is native to Central and South America.
 This type of ant looks very similar to the fire ant.